Baer-Bones-Technologies/scriptflow-cli/README.md

 Flow CLI is a command-line tool for managing and executing custom flows of commands in different terminal profiles such as Bash, Zsh, PowerShell, and CMD.
 It allows you to create, list, run, delete, and edit flows easily.

 ## Installation
-You can install Ripple CLI globally using npm:
+You can install Flow CLI globally using npm:

 ```bash
 npm install -g @ihavepcsd/flow_cli
 ```
-This will make the ripple command available globally in your terminal.
+This will make the flow command available globally in your terminal.

 ## Usage
-Ripple CLI provides the following commands:
+Flow CLI provides the following commands:

-### Initialize Ripple CLI
+### Initialize Flow CLI
-To initialize Ripple CLI and configure your terminal profile and flow directory, run:
+To initialize Flow CLI and configure your terminal profile and flow directory, run:

 ```bash
 flow init